CALL FOR ABSTRACTS

 Presentation Types

-Authors will be required to indicate their preferred presentation type when submitting an abstract.
+Authors were required to indicate their preferred presentation type when submitting an abstract.

-• Select Symposium if you wish to submit a complete Symposium session.
-Please have the lead researcher submit all of the abstracts under the one profile.
+• Symposium, if you wished to submit a complete Symposium session.
+Note, the lead researcher was to submit all of the abstracts under the one profile.

-• Select Oral Presentation if you wish for your abstract to be considered for a regular Oral Presentation.
+• Oral Presentation, if you wished for your abstract to be considered for a regular Oral Presentation.

-• Select Rapid Oral Presentation if you wish for your abstract to be considered for a 5-minute Rapid Oral Presentation.
+• Rapid Oral Presentation, if you wished for your abstract to be considered for a 5-minute Rapid Oral Presentation.

-• Select Poster if you wish to be considered for a Poster Presentation.
+• Poster, if you wished to be considered for a Poster Presentation.

-• Please select New Ideas if you wish to be considered for a New Ideas Presentation.
+• New Ideas, if you wished to be considered for a New Ideas Presentation.

 Presentation Formats At The Conference

-There will be four types of presentation formats at the Conference.
+There will be the below types of presentation formats at the Conference.

 Combined submission of 4 – 6 individual presentations submitted by one author on behalf of the group and under one common theme.
-Preference is generally given to symposia that include diverse presenters (i.e. not all speakers from the same research team), ideally comprising speakers from at least two States/Territories/Nations.
-The time allocated per symposium is generally 60-90 minutes; session time will be confirmed in the acceptance letters.
+Preference is generally given to symposia that: include diverse presenters (i.e. not all speakers from the same research team); ideally comprise of speakers from at least two States/Territories/Nations; focus on Mood Disorders (ASBDD), digital interventions, biomarkers; focus on weaving Maori and Indigenous mental health or lived experience voices in research; focus on building research collaborations (in the theme of weaving).
+The time allocated per symposium is generally 60-90 minutes; however shorter times (15-30 mins) will also be considered.
+Session time will be confirmed in the acceptance letters.
+Panel discussion or debate formats are also welcome.

 Oral Presentations will be notified of their length of presentation time in the acceptance letters.
 Generally, 10–15 minutes including Q&A.